bringg/teleport/rfd/0203-database-healthchecks.md

 3. it repeats the check after interval time
 4. each check blocks until pass or fail

-For Teleport the minimum time init->healthy or init->unhealthy is roughly 0s.
+For Teleport the minimum time initialized->healthy or initialized->unhealthy is roughly 0s.

 The maximum time is bounded by the timeout: 5s.